Your One-Stop Solution to Understand Backtracking Algorithm

 1. To Find All Hamiltonian Paths Present in a Graph.

-A Hamiltonian path, also known as a Hamilton path, is a graph path connecting two graph vertices that visit each vertex exactly once.
+A Hamiltonian path, also known as a Hamilton path, connects two graph vertices that visit each vertex exactly once.
 If a Hamiltonian way exists with adjacent endpoints, the resulting graph cycle is a Hamiltonian or Hamiltonian cycle.

 Hamilton-path-in-application-of-backtracking-algorithm